 The list of health issues, conditions, diseases and cancers that air pollution causes or contributes to seems never-ending.
 It ranges from more minimal symptoms like a sore throat or a cough to serious symptoms like shortness of breath and high blood pressure.
 Poor air quality has also been linked to difficulty concentrating and poor sleep quality.
 Serious air pollution exposure, whether indoors or out, can lead to cancer and even premature death.
 It’s no wonder experts are endlessly advocating for better air quality.

-Let’s look at the health benefits possible with clean air:
+Let’s look at the health benefits of clean air:

 - Healthy lungs